TeamTuringCOS301/Backend/README.md

   points: array of points
   latest: integer
   ```

+The rest of the API is only available to a registered user.

 * `POST /point/add/:id` - Report the user's current location in conservation area `:id`.
   This will sometimes award the user a coin, but can only be used at limited intervals.